-% of parents, students, and teachers who indicate they are satisfied with the religious celebrations that are held at the school.
+% of students Grades 4 achieving an Acceptable Standard on assessment.
+98% % of students Grades 4 achieving an Excellence Standard on assessment.
+90% % of staff who have participated in one or more faith growth experiences.
+100% % of parents, students, and teachers who indicate they are satisfied with the religious celebrations that are held at the school.
 97% % of parents, students, and teachers who indicate that the school is doing all things like Jesus would want them done.
-96% % of parents, students, and teachers who indicate they are satisfied with what is learned in religious studies classes.
+95% % of parents, students, and teachers who indicate they are satisfied with what is learned in religious studies classes.
 96%